Quantum neural network with ensemble learning to mitigate barren plateaus and cost function concentration: Introduction

 \section{Introduction}

-Machine learning constitutes a pivotal subfield of artificial intelligence, dedicated to crafting computational models that emulate human intelligence.
-Typically, these models undergo training using an interactive approach to recognize patterns within a given dataset.
-Over recent years, numerous domains in science and technology have reaped the benefits of such models.
-Applications span a wide spectrum, encompassing computer vision \cite{computer_vision_1,computer_vision_2,computer_vision_3}, portfolio optimization \cite{ZHANG_portfolio_optimization}, chemical analysis \cite{Deep_Chemistry}, natural language processing \cite{nlp_1,nlp_2}, and drug development \cite{drog_discovery}.
+Machine learning is a subfield of artificial intelligence in which a computational model is trained using a dataset to identify underlying patterns in the data.
+In recent years, various fields of science and technology have benefited from these approaches such as computer vision \cite{computer_vision_1,computer_vision_2,computer_vision_3}, portfolio optimization \cite{ZHANG_portfolio_optimization}, chemical analysis \cite{Deep_Chemistry}, natural language processing \cite{nlp_1,nlp_2}, and drug development \cite{drog_discovery}.
+However, several challenges still persist, in this context, quantum machine learning emerges as a possible solution to overcome such difficulties.

-Nevertheless, despite the remarkable strides made, several challenges persist.
-Among them, a particularly intricate hurdle is associated with the demand for a substantial volume of data for effective training.
-The ultimate objective in crafting a machine learning model extends beyond its proficiency in identifying patterns solely within the training dataset.
-The aspiration is for the model to exhibit the capability to generalize its learnings to data not encompassed in the training process.
-This necessitates the utilization of a significant volume of training data, a requirement accentuated in domains such as natural language processing, as exemplified in the context of chatbots \cite{nlp}.

-In recent decades, quantum computing has emerged as a rapidly advancing field of study \cite{qcomputing}.
-Devoted to the creation of computers leveraging quantum properties like entanglement and superposition, quantum computing diverges from classical computing paradigms.
-Unlike classical computers that rely on conventional bits in states 0 or 1, quantum computers employ quantum bits capable of existing in a superposition of these states, affording them a possible exponentially greater capacity for parallel information representation and processing.
-The distinctive attributes of quantum computing herald a revolutionary approach to addressing intricate problems that often surpass the capabilities of traditional computers.
-The potential application of quantum computing e.g. in solving systems of linear equations \cite{linear_q} holds profound implications across diverse domains, ranging from optimizing industrial processes to advancing the modeling of natural phenomena.

-In the field of medicine, quantum computing's capacity to simulate complex molecules has the potential to expedite the development of new drugs \cite{quantum_drug}.
-This capability not only fosters a deeper understanding of molecular interactions but also facilitates the creation of personalized drugs, thereby mitigating many of the associated side effects of conventional medications.
-Furthermore, quantum computing enables the simulation of quantum systems, providing avenues to explore fundamental phenomena in physics \cite{Lloyd}.
-This capability holds the promise of revolutionizing various domains of science and technology.

-Machine learning, fundamental to artificial intelligence, stands as another sphere poised to benefit substantially from quantum computing \cite{qml_Challenges_opportunities}.
-Quantum algorithms offer enhanced efficiency in handling massive volumes of data, thereby fostering notable advancements in processing capacity and enabling the solution of complex problems.
+Quantum machine learning is an interdisciplinary domain that combines the principles of quantum computing with machine learning.
+This emerging field aims to create machine learning models that, by exploiting quantum properties such as entanglement and superposition, seek to surpass classical models.
+One example is the ability to use the symmetry of training data to develop models that require fewer data \cite{geometric_QNN}, but still exhibit good generalization capabilities \cite{Generalization_few_data}.